 Catholic Relief Services works closely with the Catholic Church and partners to combat slave labor and promote a culture of justice.
-CRS is part of the mobilization and advocacy processes aimed at making significant changes related to slave labor.
-Over these past four years, CRS has supported the implementation of 13 projects in the fight against human trafficking and slave labor.
-We have been involved in flagship issues such as the creation of the National Front for the Eradication of Slave Labor and assisting in the monitoring of the 1st National Plan for the Eradication of Slave Labor among other strategic efforts.
+CRS is part of national mobilization and advocacy efforts aimed at raising awareness on the issue of slave labor, reporting cases, providing legal counsel, and protecting victims from further violations.
+Over the past twelve years, CRS has supported numerous projects throughout the country in human trafficking and slave labor.
+Among many other activities, CRS has been involved in flagship issues such as the creation of the National Front for the Eradication of Slave Labor and the monitoring of the 1st National Plan for the Eradication of Slave Labor.

 Country News and Stories